A Christmas Story Live!: Critical response

 A Christmas Story Live! received generally negative reviews, with the general audience reacting more harshly than professional critics.
 On Rotten Tomatoes, the production received a 43% rating based on 14 reviews.
 The show's three-hour length and musical numbers drew the most negative reactions, as Fox did not promote the program as a musical, and the lavish Broadway musical numbers were perceived to clash with the story's Midwestern setting.
 However, most of the individual actors' performances were positively received, as were the technical aspects of the special (such as scene and wardrobe changes).

 The Los Angeles Times praised the performers: "...Matthew Broderick, who found his own, gentler way through Shepherd's pointy prose...Maya Rudolph was affecting as Ralphie's mother, Chris Diamantopoulos gruff if less than epic as his father, the Old Man...Andy Walken was a good visual match for the movie's Peter Billingsley,...The whole company of kids, in fact, was energetic and on their marks,...
 Schwartz's mother, previously an offended voice on the other end of a phone call, was here gloriously embodied by Ana Gasteyer, who brought in a Hanukkah theme..." but noted that "...the virtues that have made the movie a seasonal perennial were somewhat swallowed by the narrative digressions and showstopping gestures of the musical".

 Ratings

 The overnight Nielsen ratings were a 2.8 rating/5 share with 4.52 million viewers, as compared to the Fox network live telecast of Grease: Live in January 2016, which earned a 7.4 overnight and 12 million viewers.

 Fox reran A Christmas Story Live! in an edited two-hour time slot December 24, 2019.
 This telecast earned 1.11 million viewers, a 0.3 overnight rating and a 2 share.
-The rerun was also notable for going up against the original movie in the first airing of its annual marathon on TBS; the original drew more than twice the number of viewers.
+The rerun was also notable for going up against the original film in the first airing of its annual marathon on TBS; the original drew more than twice the number of viewers.